michijs/michijs/README.md

 ```

 ### The dynamic way - Using List component
 It is a component that avoids using dom diff algorithms to render dynamic lists.
 This allows it to have a performance close to vanilla js.
-An operation on the data implies an operation on the associated elements.
+Operations on the array trigger corresponding changes in the DOM elements, making it ideal for dynamic lists.
 ```tsx
 const arrayTest = useObserve([0, 1, 2]);